getacupoftea/alx-low_level_programming/0x00-hello_world/README.md

 The output should be saved in the file c

 Explanation: This task requires to write a script, first of all, remember, every script must include “#!/bin/bash” on the first line.

+remember, “man gcc” will help you check for the right options to use for this task.
+However, the question says to stop after the preprocessing stage and not compile fully, and the option to do this is “gcc -E” and the variable name of the C file is $CFILE and the output should be saved in the file named “c”, hence the code below:

+gcc -E $CFILE -o c: this will stop the code from running fully,  and just stop at the preprocessing stage

+TASK 1:

+Well, just to hint you; they say C programming is fun, but let’s see how true that is.
+Winks

+NB: remember to make your codes an executable file, it’s a script; to do that: it is chmod u+x filename